tolitius/obiwan/README.md

 ;;  :idle-resources 0}
 ```

-in order to connect to a different host, port, with a different number of threads, password, etc. `create-pool` takes a config:
+in order to connect to a different host, port, with a different number of threads, password, etc. `connect` takes a config:

 ```clojure
 => (def conn (redis/connect {:nodes [{:host "dotkam.com"